oracle/graal/docs/reference-manual/native-image/guides/build-static-and-mostly-static-executable.md

 A static native executable is easy to distribute and deploy on a slim or distroless container (a scratch container).
 You can create a static native executable by statically linking it against [musl-libc](https://musl.libc.org/), a lightweight, fast and simple `libc` implementation.

-**A mostly-static native executable** is a binary that links everything (`zlib`, JDK shared libraries) except the standard C library, `libc`.
+**A mostly-static native executable** is a binary that links everything (`zlib`, JDK-shared static libraries) except the standard C library, `libc`.
 This is an alternative option to statically linking everything.
 Also, depending on the user's code, it may link `libstdc+` and `libgcc`.
-This approach is ideal for deployment on a distroless container image.
+This approach is useful for deployment on a distroless container image.

 > Note: This currently only works when linked against `libc`.